addiaddiaddi/addiaddiaddi.github.io/_pages/about.md

 ======
 I've been entreprenuerial since a young age.
 I seek problems and try to solve them with a business, at scale.
 I've had ~10 endeavors since I was a child - you can see most of them listed on my CV.
 Failing does not scare me, and no matter the outcome of a business, I consider it a learning lesson and a win.

 My path since youth has been long and windy, but I'm currently working on Thunderhead, a blockchain services company and my largest endeavor yet.
-I lead a team of 6 and together we've been fortunate to service thousands of clients and handful of institutions across the globe.
+I lead a team of 6 and together we've been fortunate to service thousands of clients and a handful of institutions across the globe.

 I plan to continue learning and building in perpetuity!